- Navigating Difficulties

 Use your prior knowledge as a base for learning new material.

-By now, you should have a clear understanding of your strengths as a student.
 Some reading material will naturally fit your own strengths, while others might not.
-If you are faced with reading material that does not match your strengths, then use strategies to refocus the material in a way that you can more effectively learn from it.
+If you are faced with reading material that does not match your strengths, then refocus the material in a way that you can more effectively learn from it.

 - What do I know about this type of reading and my own study skills that can help me learn from the reading?